hamzamajeed01/Mistrel-Ocr-Vs-Unstructured-Io-Document-Ingestion-Testing/README.md

 This project provides two document ingestion pipelines for processing PDF and DOCX files:

 1. **Unstructured.io Pipeline**: Uses Unstructured.io's API to extract structured content from documents
-2. **Mistral OCR Pipeline**: Uses Mistral's OCR capabilities to extract text and images from documents(riht now mistral does not hanlde docx files)
+2. **Mistral OCR Pipeline**: Uses Mistral's OCR capabilities to extract text and images from documents(right now mistral does not hanlde docx files)

 It also includes a document viewer to help you browse and view the processed data.